Can supervise: YES

 Transfer learning provides an approach to solve target tasks more quickly and effectively by using previously-acquired knowledge learned from source tasks.
 Most of transfer learning approaches extract knowledge of source domain in the given feature space.
 The issue is that single perspective can t mine the relationship of source domain and target domain fully.
 To deal with this issue, this paper develops a method using Stacked Denoising Autoencoder (SDA) to extract new feature spaces for source domain and target domain, and define two fuzzy sets to analyse the variation of prediction ac-curacy of target task in new feature spaces

-Zuo, H, Zhang, G, Behbood, V, Lu, J & Meng, X 2015, 'Transfer Learning in Hierarchical Feature Spaces', Procedings of the 10th International Conference on Intelligent Systems and Knowledge Engineering, International Conference on Intelligent Systems and Knowledge Engineering, IEEE, Taipei, Taiwan, pp. 183-188.View/Download from: UTS OPUS or Publisher's site
+Zuo, H, Zhang, G, Behbood, V, Lu, J & Meng, X 2015, 'Transfer Learning in Hierarchical Feature Spaces', Procedings of the 10th International Conference on Intelligent Systems and Knowledge Engineering, International Conference on Intelligent Systems and Knowledge Engineering, IEEE, Taipei, Taiwan, pp. 183-188.View/Download from: Publisher's site

 Transfer learning provides an approach to solve target tasks more quickly and effectively by using previously acquired knowledge learned from source tasks.
 As one category of transfer learning approaches, feature-based transfer learning approaches aim to find a latent feature space shared between source and target domains.
 The issue is that the sole feature space can't exploit the relationship of source domain and target domain fully.
 To deal with this issue, this paper proposes a transfer learning method that uses deep learning to extract hierarchical feature spaces, so knowledge of source domain can be exploited and transferred in multiple feature spaces with different levels of abstraction.
 In the experiment, the effectiveness of transfer learning in multiple feature spaces is compared and this can help us find the optimal feature space for transfer learning